Webcomic / Will Save World For Gold

 It centers around a dysfunctional adventuring party consisting of the psychopathic eladrin warlord

-Ardon, who is joined by Odivallus, a down on his luck human sorceror, Ell, a kind-hearted human paladin, Peanut, a brain-damaged kobold with a knack for disarming traps, and Fortyfive, a snarky warforged who joins the party out of a desire to see Ardon's messy death.
+Ardon, who is joined by Odivallus, a down on his luck human sorceror, Ell, a kind-hearted human paladin, Peanut, a brain-damaged kobold with a knack for disarming traps, and 7F-45, a snarky warforged who joins the party out of a desire to witness Ardon's messy death firsthand.
 The comic follows a distinct storyline while at the same time mocking various roleplaying game tropes.

 Tropes found in this webcomic: